nearform/udaru/docs/authorization-introduction.md

 -   The Resource on which the action is performed.
 A Resource name is effectively a URI for your resources.
 Example: `'FOO:orga:CLOUDCUCKOO:scenario:*:entity:north-america-id'`
 -   The Effect - has the value 'Allow' or 'Deny'.

-Note that wildcards can be used in Action and Resource names, as can certain variables, see [IAM Policy Variables Overview]() for more details.
+Note that wildcards can be used in Action and Resource names, as can certain variables, see [IAM Policy Variables Overview][] for more details.

-For a detailed description of Policies, see the [AWS Policy Elements Reference]().
+For a detailed description of Policies, see the [AWS Policy Elements Reference][].

 ## API